Prepare for a career in the health services industry by learning medical terminology in a memorable and enjoyable fashion.

 In this lesson, you'll learn a variety of terminology relating to the integumentary and digestive systems.
 The integumentary system includes the skin, connective tissues, and some loosely associated structures such as nails and teeth.
-When it discusses the digestive system, you'll learn medical terminology relating to the digestive tract from the mouth, to the pharynx, to the esophagus, and so on, all the way out to the exterior of the body.
+When we discuss the digestive system, you'll learn medical terminology relating to the digestive tract from the mouth, to the pharynx, to the esophagus, and so on, all the way out to the exterior of the body.

 Cardiovascular and Respiratory Terms

-This lesson will go over terminology related to the cardiovascular and respiratory systems.
+In this lesson, we'll go over terminology related to the cardiovascular and respiratory systems.
 The cardiovascular system includes the heart, arteries, veins, and blood, while the respiratory system includes the lungs and assorted chest structures.